brandur/sorg/content/passages-drafts/003-koya.md

 hiking and an overnight in a charming small town called Chikatsuyu-oji, we reached Yunomine Onsen.

-In [Passages 002][passages002] I talked about certain villages famed for their onsens might adopt the word into their name.
+In [002][passages002] I talked about certain villages famed for their onsens might adopt the word into their name.
 This is the case for Yunomine -- a little cluster of inns tucked into a valley in the heart of the Kumano mountains, built around a natural fountain of searing water frothing out of the earth.

 ![Yunomine](/assets/passages/003-koya/yunomine@2x.jpg)